Leeseok-628/Leeseok-628.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I'm a postdoctoral researcher at the University of New Mexico, based primarily in the Theoretical Division (T-4) at Los Alamos National Laboratory, where I work with [Luis Pedro García-Pintos](https://www.lpgarciapintos.com/).
 I completed my PhD in Computer Engineering at the University of New Mexico under the supervision of [Milad Marvian](http://www.unm.edu/~mmarvian/).
-Before starting my PhD, I earned bachelor's degrees in Physics and Mathematics from Cornell University.
+Before that, I earned bachelor's degrees in Physics and Mathematics from Cornell University.

-I am broadly interested in the theoretical aspects of quantum computing, including quantum algorithms and simulation, quantum control theory, and open quantum systems.
-More recently, I became interested in quantum thermodynamics, quantum error correction, and quantum learning theory.
+These days, I mostly (though not exclusively) think about how quickly quantum systems thermalize and when randomization can improve quantum protocols.
+During my PhD, I focused on developing new ways to control quantum systems and protect them from noise.
+More broadly, I am interested in the theoretical aspects of quantum computing, including quantum algorithms, simulations, error suppression/correction, and open quantum systems.

-I am always open to new collaborations.
-Please feel free to contact me at the email address below.

 Email: leeseok [at] unm [dot] edu